-The first task was to create a common table structure, we created a new table structure and deployed them to the MySQL databases on our ships and our shore server.
-When the new structure was defined, a data flow built with many recipes in Cloud Dataprep to merge not only the data from the table structure to the new table structure.
+The first task was to create a common table structure; we created a new table structure and deployed them to the MySQL databases on our ships and our shore server.
+When the new structure was defined, a data flow was built with many recipes in Cloud Dataprep to merge not only the data from the table structure to the new table structure.

-Daily get new noon report data
+Daily get new noon report data.

 The noon report transformation is the step to create the structure normalized ships_masterlog dataset, one of the main recipe steps used in this transformation was the lookup recipe step which I used to transform the unstructured data into structured data.

 In Dataprep, I created a recipe for each dataset that I was going to use in the main recipe for the lookup step.
 I did this to limit the number of columns that came from each dataset that was being used for the lookup step.
 I kept the dataset for the lookup step to two columns; if I had used each dataset’s entire column, the final recipe, I would have to delete all the lookup columns that were not required.

 The lookup datasets were each original MySQL table exported from the Emily MySql shore server database as CSV files and stored in Cloud Storage before being imported to Cloud Dataprep.

 P.S.
 In the Dataprep Premium version, you could import your MySQL tables to Google Sheets and use the Google Sheets as the lookup table in your Dataprep flow.

 BigQuery is the final destination of the transformed data and is the data warehouse for storing datasets used for the transformations with Dataprep.
 BigQuery also acts as a datamart for structured normalized data, and with noonreport, the structured normalized dataset is named ships_masterlog.